ikmb/HLApipePublic/README.md

 # HLApipePublic

 This pipeline offers a workflow for HLA imputation using HIBAG (Zheng et al., 2014) and phasing for small datasets (Degenhardt et al., 2020) including utility scripts to evaluate the accuracy of the imputation.
+It is designed to work within a computing cluster.
+For specific requirements see the .config files below.

 Preprocessing:
 - Alignment of a study to the imputation reference